First impeachment inquiry into Andrew Johnson: House passage of the resolution authorizing the inquiry

 The resolution passed in the House 108–39.
 It was seen as offering Republicans a chance to register their displeasure with Johnson, without actually formally impeaching him.
 Many Republicans believed that, in the Judiciary Committee, any impeachment resolution would die a quiet death.
-Of the 108 members of the House that voted in favor of the resolution, 1 was a Democrat, 99 were Republicans, and 7 were Unconditional Unionists, 1 was an independent Republican.
+Of the 108 members of the House that are recording as having voted in favor of the resolution, 1 was a Democrat, 99 were Republicans, and 7 were Unconditional Unionists, 1 was an independent Republican.
 Of the 6 to vote against it, 25 were Democrats, 6 were Republicans, 3 were Unconditional Unionists, and 5 were Unionists.
 44 members of congress were absent (14 Democrats, 28 Republicans, 2 and Unconditional Unionists).
 Additionally, Speaker Schuyler Colfax (a Republican) did not vote, as House rules do not require the speaker to vote during ordinary legislative proceedings, unless their vote would be decisive or if the vote is being cast by ballot.

-The official record shows Democrat John Winthrop Chanler as voting in favor of the resolution (thus, this article lists him as having voted as such).
+The official record shows Democrat John Winthrop Chanler as voting in favor of the resolution (thus, this article lists him as having voted so).
 However, the New-York Tribune, following the vote, strongly suspected that this was a clerical error.